PetukhovVictor/ngram-generator/README.md

 N-gramms are generated from the list by simple walk (forEach) and storing of history walk (one and two previous elements).

-Example of n-grams generation by list:
+Example of n-grams generation by list (without intermediate nodes - max distance = 0):

 ![Tree n-grams generation](https://github.com/PetukhovVictor/ngram-generator/raw/master/images/list_ngrams.png)